dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveAttributeCoercion.rst

     "
     .. _dcmMergeMWLSCP:

-    :ref:`Merge MWL SCP <dcmMergeMWLSCP>`",string,"AE Title of MWL SCP to lookup MWL Item used to coerce request attributes of received objects.
-If it refers a MWL SCP of the own Archive Device, the Archive DB is directly queried for a matching MWL item.
-If it refers an external MWL SCP, that is queried by invoking a C-FIND RQ of the DICOM MWL Service.
+    :ref:`Merge MWL SCP <dcmMergeMWLSCP>`",string,"AE Title of External MWL SCP used to lookup MWL Item to coerce request attributes of received objects.
+If configured, external MWL SCP is queried by invoking a C-FIND RQ of the DICOM MWL Service and Merge Local MWL SCP is ignored.

+    (dcmMergeMWLSCP)"
+    "
+    .. _dcmMergeLocalMWLSCP:

+    :ref:`Merge Local MWL SCP <dcmMergeLocalMWLSCP>`",string,"AE Title of archive's MWL SCP used to lookup MWL Item to coerce request attributes of received objects.
 If absent, the Archive DB is queried for a matching MWL item provided by any Archive MWL AE.

-    (dcmMergeMWLSCP)"
+    (dcmMergeLocalMWLSCP)"
     "
     .. _dcmMWLImportFilterBySCU: